Chris-Struckman17/3308-Project/README.md

 How to load our webpage:
--in terminal, clone our repository and navigate to our project folder /3308-Project -Start a python server ("python -m SimpleHTTPServer") -load "testpagebootstrap.html" in your browser of choice (ex: localhost:8000/website/testpagebootstrap.html)
+1.) in terminal, clone our repository and navigate to our project folder /3308-Project 2.)
+Start a python server ("python -m SimpleHTTPServer") 3.) load "testpagebootstrap.html" in your browser of choice (ex: localhost:8000/website/testpagebootstrap.html)